-There a number of benefits that come with renting a serviced office.
+There are a number of benefits that come with renting a serviced office space.
 The main advantages your business will be able to enjoy include:

 You can move in and be operational in a very short space of time.
 Once the contract is signed, you’ll have access to basic furniture, broadband and phone lines, meaning you can move in and get to work straight away if needed.

 You can usually find a contract length to suit the requirements of the business.
 Whether it’s for a few months, a year, or longer, the flexible terms leave your company in control.